MugishaU/twitter-bot/README.md

 # twitter-bot

-> :warning: Due to Twitter removing free access to it's API, this project has been turned off
+> :warning: Unfortunately due to Twitter removing free access to its API, this project has been turned off. :warning:

 [![Production Deployment][circleci-badge]][production-deployment] [![Twitter URL][twitter-badge]][twitter-profile]